Lubango Huila, Angola Travel Guide

 Most shops operate Monday to Saturday, from around 8:00 AM to 6:00 PM.
 Traditional markets open early morning and continue until late afternoon, often A full week a week.

 Angola observes several public holidays.
-Services may be reduced or closed on these days.
+It's possible that services are reduced or closed on such days.
 Check the calendar before your trip.

 Expect fewer services or shorter operating hours during major public holiday periods like Christmas and New Year.